openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

           form of simple name */
       local = compilationUnitName.someExportedVariable /* qualifiedName here
-          refers to a variable imported from a compilation unit */ }
+          refers to a variable imported from a compilation unit */ let func = foo /* foo is a simple name of the function declared in this module */

+      goo() // goo is a undefined name - compile-time error let bar_ref = bar // bar is an ambiguious reference - compile-time error }

+    function bar (p: string) {}
+    function bar (p: number) {}

 |